powsybl/powsybl-core/docs/simulation/dynamic/index.md

 (dynamic-models-mapping)=
 ### Dynamic models mapping
-Powsybl core implements dynamic models mapping through a groovy script.
-Note that the syntax of this script is specific to each simulator.
+The dynamic models may be provided through a groovy script thanks to the `GroovyDynamicModelsSupplier` provided in powsybl-dynamic-simulation-dsl artifact.
+Note that the syntax of this groovy script is specific to each simulator.
 See [Dynawo dynamic model mapping](inv:powsybldynawo:*:*#dynamic_simulation/dynamic-models-mapping) for Dynawo specific DSL and others mapping methods.

 (event-models-mapping)=
 ### Event models mapping
-Powsybl core implements event models mapping through a groovy script.
-Note that the syntax of this script is specific to each simulator.
+The event models may be provided through a groovy script thanks to the `GroovyEventModelsSupplier` provided in powsybl-dynamic-simulation-dsl artifact.
+Note that the syntax of this groovy script is specific to each simulator.
 See [Dynawo event model DSL](inv:powsybldynawo:*:*#dynamic_simulation/event-models-mapping) for Dynawo specific DSL and others mapping methods.

 (output-variables-configuration)=
 ### Output variables configuration
-Powsybl core implements output variables configuration mapping through a groovy script.
-Note that the syntax of this script is specific to each simulator.
+The output variables configuration may be provided through a groovy script thanks to the `GroovyOutputVariablesSupplier` provided in powsybl-dynamic-simulation-dsl artifact.
+Note that the syntax of this groovy script is specific to each simulator.
 See [Dynawo output variables DSL](inv:powsybldynawo:*:*#dynamic_simulation/output-variables-mapping) for Dynawo specific DSL and others mapping methods.

 ## Outputs